andre-st/dotfiles/GAMING.md

 ### Good

 - good handheld form factor
+    - better than handheld mode size of the original Switch
 - weight ok
 - screen of the regular Switch is [not that much bigger](https://i.ytimg.com/vi/bD1kaIrMzEk/maxresdefault.jpg), the big black bezel makes the std.
-Switch look bigger (OLED however is better)
+Switch look bigger (OLED however is larger)
 - solid / sturdy / single unit body
-    - I don't like the large handheld mode size of the original switch and I would buy other consoles for TV mode
-    - it's said that the mounted joycons are [wobbling](https://www.youtube.com/watch?v=wuAcqg2VJ_Q) (although easier to change/repair), overall system feels cheaper
+    - it's said that the mounted joycons of the regular Switch are [wobbling](https://www.youtube.com/watch?v=wuAcqg2VJ_Q) (although easier to change/repair), regular Sw. feels cheaper
 - silent, device-fan not noticable
 - sound with and without headphones is ok
-- thousands of games, AAA and indie titles, just a few "smartphone games"
+- thousands of games, AAA and indie titles, a few "smartphone games"
 - price ok
-    - although 2015 hardware and expensive physical games; _Aya Neo_ nice but triple the price,
+    - although 2015 hardware and expensive (non-used) physical games; _Aya Neo_ nice but triple the price,
       _Analogue Pocket_ sexy but limited,
       _Steam Deck_ good option but regular Switch already too large (notebook + controller?)
     - if it breaks or gets lost outside, it doesn't hurt too much
+    - wouldn't buy a Nintendo Switch for TV-gaming (PS or Xbox Series S has better TCO, way better specs as weight and energy don't matter, more adult games, ...);
+      down-optimized textures still look good on the Lite's 720p small screen (pixel density)
 - easy eshop ecosystem
     - rechargable credit system via cards with 15/25/50/100 Euro
     - cards available at supermarkets or Amazon (code in email)